magnars/catenate/README.md

 ["/catenate/d131dd02c5e6eec4/app.js"]
 ```

-and the middleware returns the concatenated contents on this URL.
+and the middleware handles this URL by returning the concatenated
+file contents in the order given by the bundle.

 #### What if the contents have changed?